cyrenajs/cyrena/README.md

 }
 ```

-Let's wrap up what the `powercycle` function does exactly:
+Let's wrap up what the `cyrena` function does exactly:

 1. It traverses the VDOM and searches for streams and components (see section [Streams and components everywhere](#streams-and-components-everywhere) for details).
 1. It creates a view stream for the outer component which combines all the view streams in the given VDOM, and updates with the original VDOM structure.
 1. It collects all the non-view sink channels which were found in the inner components' sinks objects, and merges them all by channel.
 It also adds the sinks of the second argument to the merges.
-The result sinks object will be the return value of the `powercycle` function.
+The result sinks object will be the return value of the `cyrena` function.

 #### Shorthand return from components